 Board members will follow a "is it more likely than not" philosophy when hearing and considering their decision.

 All recognized student organizations have the right to due process and to have the charges against them judged by their peers.
+Conduct hearings will be heard by the SOCB chairperson(s), the advisor for SOCB, and a trained student member of the SOCB.
+The SOCB member will be a representative from the same identified category as the charged organization.
+Any trained SOCB member may recuse themself if the personal relationship, personal interest, or other interest would prevent this person from rendering a fair and impartial decision.
+If the SOCB board is not convened the cases will be heard administratively.
 The original jurisdiction for conduct cases for all recognized student organizations (except Greek social organizations) is held by the Student Organization Conduct Board (SOCB).
 The Inter-Greek Council will adjudicate cases involving specific Greek social organization policy violations.
 Greek organizations with charges related to campus policy violations will be heard by the SOCB.
 The following guidelines must be followed prior to hearings:

-Once the hearing is scheduled, the defendant organization (President and Advisor) and complainant shall receive the following information:
+Once the hearing is scheduled, the defendant organization (President, Organization Officer List, other members specifically listed by SOCB, and Advisor) and complainant shall receive the following information:

 - Written notification of the time and place of the hearing;